 If you have not created a machine group, you must create one first.
-For how to create a machine group, see Create a machine group.Note It takes up to three minutes for the Logtail configuration to take effect, so be patient.
+For how to create a machine group, see Create a machine group with an IP address as its identifier.Note It takes up to three minutes for the Logtail configuration to take effect, so be patient.

 4. Search, analysis, and visualization